francoisgerard/rdbounds/README.md

 This is a preliminary version of the code and is offered without warranty.
 We appreciate any feedback or issues noted.
 Please direct your comments to leonard.goff at columbia dot edu.
 The current version is 1.00, dated July 1st, 2018.

-The Stata version of the code generally runs a bit faster with many bootstrap resamples, but this may depend on your version of Stata and the number of cores on your computer, among other things.
+The Stata version of the code generally runs a bit faster than the R version with many bootstrap resamples, but this may depend on your version of Stata and the number of cores on your computer, among other things.

 ## Stata Version